We Accept Most Insurances!

 Our doctors will carefully review your child’s medical history and will inform you if your child is a good candidate.
 Your child’s safety is our top priority.

 When going to the hospital or an outpatient surgery center, most often there is not a guarantee that your child will be assisted by a pediatric anesthesiologist.
 With DPD Smiles, you're able to stay in your dental home and not have to venture to the hospital for sedation.
-This is because we have two Board Certified Pediatric Anesthesiologists on staff and hospital grade surgical equipment to complete treatment.
+This is because we have a Board Certified Pediatric Anesthesiologist on staff and hospital grade surgical equipment in our office to complete treatment.

 Yes.
 Pediatric anesthesiologists are trained to work on newborns, infants, children and teens.

 The professionals at DPD Smiles take every measure possible to keep our DPD Rockstars safe, comfortable, and relaxed during dental procedures.
-Call our pediatric dentist in Glen Ellyn today to learn more about these options and find out which one is best for your child.
+Call our pediatric dentist in Wheaton today to learn more about these options and find out which one is best for your child.